hands-on-scala/hands-on-scala.github.io/content/post/lists.md

 val anotherIntList2 = (1, 2, 3)
 {{< / highlight >}}

-The above two lines will created equivalent lists, that have the same elements.
+The above two lines will create equivalent lists, that have the same elements.

 ### Specifying the type of the list